-Russia to analyze 'humiliating' Olympic ban
+Putin won't tell Russian athletes to boycott Winter Olympics

 - "Clean" Russian athletes can compete

-(CNN)Russia will "seriously analyze" the decision to ban the Russian Olympic team from the 2018 Winter Olympics in PyeongChang next February before deciding on its response to Tuesday's ruling by the International Olympic Committee (IOC).
+Earlier on Wednesday the Russian government had said it would "seriously analyze" the decision to ban the country from the forthcoming Games before deciding on its response to the ruling.

-One leading Russian politician has described the IOC's decision as humiliating, but in his regular call with journalists, Kremlin spokesman Dmitry Peskov said that many questions remained unanswered and that it would be "incorrect" to give into any emotions.
+One leading Russian politician had described the IOC's decision as humiliating, but in his regular call with journalists, Kremlin spokesman Dmitry Peskov said that many questions remained unanswered and that it would be "incorrect" to give into any emotions.

 He went on to say that the outstanding questions need to be tackled before any "consolidated position comes from the Olympic assembly" or Russian athletes.